 Once you’ve entered this formula into cell A1 of your response sheet, your form data should automatically get filtered to display only those entries where the user has opted to sign up (where column E has the value “Yes”).

-Can you link Google Forms to Google Sheets?
+Can you link Google Forms and Google Sheets?

-Yes, you can connect your Google form to a Google Sheets worksheet, so that every time a user submits a form, the data gets automatically updated in the sheet.
+Yes, you can connect your Google form to Google Sheets, so that every time a user submits a form, the data gets automatically updated in the sheet.

 Every time you connect a form to a Google Sheets workbook, a new worksheet is created to store the form response data.
 It is not possible to link multiple forms to a single spreadsheet by default, however, there are numerous add-ons available that can let you do that.

 How Do I Filter Responses From Google Forms to Google Sheets?

 To filter responses from Google Forms to Google Sheets, you can use the QUERY or FILTER functions in the sheet to filter out rows that match a given criterion.

 Related Reading: 3 Easy Ways to Add Subscript and Superscript in Google Sheets

 Wrapping Up the Google Forms Google Sheets Guide